thuongbuihoai-agilityio/Envato-Market-System/README.md

 - [React Hook Form](https://react-hook-form.com/): React Hook Form reduces the amount of code you need to write while removing unnecessary re-renders.
 - [Chakra](https://chakra-ui.com/): Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
 - [React Router](https://v5.reactrouter.com/web/guides/quick-start): is a standard library for routing in React.
+- [Storybook](https://storybook.js.org/): captures the rendered state of a UI component.
+Developers write multiple stories per component that describe all the “interesting” states a component can support.
 - Editor: Visual Studio Code.

 ### Testing